 This recipe was originally published in October 2018.
 It has been updated for content and photos.

-Made using basic pantry ingredients, you can whip up this cornbread quickly and easily at any time of year.
+Made using JUST 8 ingredients, you can whip up this simple healthy cornbread quickly and easily at any time of year.

 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)

-Pour the mixture into your prepared loaf pan and bake in your preheated oven until a toothpick inserted in the middle comes out clean, approx 25 minutes. (photos 4-5)
+Pour the batter into your baking dish and bake until a toothpick inserted in the middle comes out clean. (photo 4)

 What to serve with cornbread?